kristalz/Computational_methods_Informatics/README.md

 ![htn_races](https://github.com/kristalz/BIS634/blob/main/Images/htn_races.png)

-Hypertension is more prevalent in the male responders, most prevalent in whites and in the elderly (64-70).We can observe that prevalences in ages are different when combining with race, in which hypertension is more prevalent in the middle ages (35-54) Whites.
+Hypertension was more prevalent in the male responders, most prevalent in whites and in the elderly (64-70).
+We could observe that prevalences in ages were different when combining with race, in which hypertension is more prevalent in the middle ages (35-54) whites.

 3. Visualize the hypertension diagnose prevalence in other demographic factors (education, employment, income, and region).